 Now all I need is a fitting set of shades for them.

 Whether my collection is worth more than I paid for it, or it will be worth more in the future than it is now, I do not know.
-I collect Ruby Glass just because I love it, I love the color and the way it sparkles, when I see it I just can't resist.
+I collect ruby glass just because I love it, I love the color and the way it sparkles, when I see a beautiful piece of ruby glass, I just can't resist.

 © 2012 Sherry Hewins